daniele-salvagni/dan.salvagni.io/src/content/blog/building-custom-effects-inside-a-1590a-enclosure.md

 ![Smol Tentacle](/img/blog/guitar-effects-custom/t04.webp)

+<mark>Combining through-hole and SMD components - while it might look strange -
-I call this technique _"parkour"_.
-This was a work in progress so some joints were still not soldered.
-Combining through-hole and SMD components can solve a lot of routing problems.
+can solve a lot of routing problems.</mark> This was a work in progress so some joints were still not soldered.

 ![Smol Tentacle](/img/blog/guitar-effects-custom/t05.webp)